 4. CONCLUSION

-The nutrient contents of the acceptable pap product has been greatly improved (protein, fat, ash and fibre content to 11.13%, 9.24%, 7.81% and 4.98%, respectively).
+The nutrient contents of the acceptable pap product have been greatly improved (protein, fat, ash and fiber content to 11.13%, 9.24%, 7.81% and 4.98%, respectively).
 The low moisture content in the preferred product confers long shelf-life relative to the recommended moisture content of flours (< 12%).
 The results of proximate parameters also suggested that these pap samples were found to contain reasonable amount of carbohydrates.
 On the basis of sensory evaluation, it was revealed that pap sample ratio 15:20:65% was the best.
 With this, it will be added to the list of pap meal as weaning food for infants and young children.

 COMPETING INTERESTS